Radiotherapy-induced nausea and vomiting: Prophylaxis and treatment

 - Mayo Clinic College of Medicine

-Nausea and vomiting caused by radiation therapy (RT) are generally less severe than that caused by chemotherapy.
-However, these side effects are clinically important and can be distressing for patients.
+Nausea and vomiting caused by radiotherapy (RT) are generally less severe than that caused by chemotherapy, but nausea and vomiting can last for a prolonged period in some cases.
+These side effects are clinically important and can be distressing for patients.
 Furthermore, RT-induced nausea and vomiting (RINV) can cause patients to delay or refuse further treatment.

 The incidence, classification of risk, and management of RINV are discussed here.
-The approach to chemotherapy-induced nausea and vomiting are discussed separately.
+The approach to chemotherapy-induced nausea and vomiting is discussed separately.
 (See "Prevention and treatment of chemotherapy-induced nausea and vomiting in adults".)

-Two prospective observational studies provide information on the frequency of RT-induced nausea and vomiting (RINV) and the extent to which this problem is treated:
+Two prospective observational studies provide information on the frequency of radiotherapy (RT)-induced nausea and vomiting (RINV) and the extent to which this problem is treated:

-●The Italian Group for Antiemetic Research in Radiotherapy (IGARR) analyzed the incidence of RINV in 1020 patients receiving various kinds of RT .
+●The Italian Group for Antiemetic Research in Radiotherapy (IGARR) analyzed the incidence of RINV in 1020 patients receiving various kinds of RT with or without concomitant chemotherapy .
 Overall, nausea and/or vomiting was reported by 28 percent.
 The median time to the first episode of vomiting was three days.
 Antiemetic drugs were administered to 17 percent of the patients, including 12 percent treated prophylactically and 5 percent given rescue therapy.

 - Maranzano E, De Angelis V, Pergolizzi S, et al. A prospective observational trial on emesis in radiotherapy: analysis of 1020 patients recruited in 45 Italian radiation oncology centres.
 Radiother Oncol 2010; 94:36.